elricstorm/rails-for-windows/README.md

 Chocolatey is the equivallent of a package manager for Windows, similar to using apt-get for Linux.
 It uses Windows Powershell and the .NET framework to allow you to silently install many different applications seamlessly.
-When a package has an .exe file, chocolatey will crate a link "shortcut" to the file so that you can run that tool anywhere on the machine.
+When a package has an .exe file, chocolatey will create a link "shortcut" to the file so that you can run that tool anywhere on the machine.
 When a package has a chocolateyInstall.ps1 script in it, the script will be run instead.
 The limitations of what can be run is defined only by the .NET framework version and by Powershell.